aura-nw/mainnet-artifacts/Foundation-delegation-program/README.md

 We introduce the Aura network **Foundation Delegation Program**.
 Staking delegation is one of the most important aspects of Aura Network.
 It is mandatory for the Aura Foundation to cultivate the decentralisation and growth of the network by allocating their funds for delegation appropriately.

 The Aura Network Foundation in this case refers to the Aura Network team who creates the project.
 As stated in the tokenomic design, the “Team and Advisors” fund contains 200M tokens, cliffed for the first year and linear vesting for 3 years.
-This is equivalent to 51.6% of the total non-ignored tokens on Aura mainnet.
+This is equivalent to 51.6% of the total tokens on Aura mainnet (apart from the ignored ecogrowth and reserve funds).
 However, while it is locked, these tokens can still be staked to secure the network.

 The full calculation can be found [here](https://docs.google.com/spreadsheets/d/1jG9VTPBPHupWWzMcFy9WQkxccmO2AAMwpcQdllpe0UI/edit?usp=sharing)